The Leasehold & Freehold Act 2024

 What is it, and what does it seek to improve?

-The Leasehold and Freehold Reform Act 2024 (LAFRA 2024) was created to enhance the rights of leaseholders and freeholders in particular circumstances.
-In this short post, we shall concentrate on the improvements for Leaseholders - though note that much of the Act is still not in force as secondary legislation is required for the finite details.
+The Leasehold and Freehold Reform Act 2024 (LAFRA 2024) was created to enhance the rights of leaseholders and freeholders in some circumstances.
+Let’s concentrate on the improvements for Leaseholders although much of the Act is still not in force as secondary legislation is required for the finite details.

 Key points in the Act to consider and what the Act aims to improve:-

-• The standard lease extension term will become 990 years and there has been a removal of the requirement to pay marriage value.
+The standard lease extension term will become 990 years and removing the requirement to pay marriage value

-• The qualifying criteria has been improved to give more leaseholders an opportunity to buy the freehold and manage their own buildings
+Improve qualifying criteria to give more leaseholders an opportunity to buy the freehold and manage their own buildings

-Whilst these improvements take time to unfold, you may ask yourself as a flat owner whether you should wait to extend your lease or do it now.
+Whilst all improvements take time to unfold, you may ask yourself as a flat owner do I wait to extend my lease or do it now?

-If your unexpired lease term is down to 80 years or less then ‘marriage value’ becomes payable.
-This is where the Landlord becomes entitled to 50% of the uplift in value of the property attributable to the lease extension.
+If your unexpired lease term is down to 80 years or less then ‘marriage value’ (Landlord becomes entitled to 50% of the uplift in value of the property attributable to the lease extension) becomes payable.

 In force already -